Chitty

-The Chitty, also known as the Chetty or Chetti Melaka, are a distinctive group of Tamil people found mainly and originally in Melaka, Malaysia, and in Singapore where they migrated to in the 18th and 19th centuries from Melaka, who are also known as the "Indian Peranakans" and have adopted Malay (mostly) and Chinese cultural practices whilst also retaining their Hindu faith and heritage.
+The Chitty, also known as the Chetty or Chetti Melaka, are an ethnic group whose members are of primarily Tamil descent, found mainly and initially in Melaka, Malaysia, where they settled around the 16th century, and in Singapore where they migrated to in the 18th and 19th centuries from Melaka.
+Also known colloquially as "Indian Peranakans", the culture of the Chitty has drawn significant influence from the Nusantara region and to a small extent the Chinese, whilst also retaining their Hindu faith and heritage.
 In the 21st century, their population stands at 2,000.
-The Chitty/Chetti community or Chettiar community, is from South India and are devout Hindus.
+The Chitty/Chetti community are different from Chettiar, bankers brought from Tamil Nadu to British Malaya.
+They are practising Hindus.

 Language

-Like the Peranakans, the Chitty speak a Malay patois, which is mixed with many Tamil loan words.
-Many of the Chitty are unable to communicate in Tamil fluently.
+Like the Peranakans, the Chitty speak a Malay patois proper to their community, which is mixed with many Tamil loan words.
+Despite having Tamil ancestry, the Chettis don't speak Tamil.

 History

 Historical records stated that the Tamil traders from Panai in Tamil Nadu settled down in Melaka during the sovereignty of the Sultanate of Malacca.
 Like the Peranakans, they later settled down and freely intermingled with the local Malays and Chinese of Malay and Tamil ancestry settlers.
 However, with the fall of the Malacca Sultanate after 1511, the Chitty eventually lost touch with their native land.

 Under the administration of the Portuguese, Dutch and British colonizers, the Chitty eventually began simplifying their culture and customs by adopting local customs.
 This can be evidenced in the architecture of the Sri Poyatha Moorthi Temple, which was built by Thaivanayagam Pillay, the leader of the Chitty people, in 1781 after the Dutch colonial government gave him a plot of land.
+At that period, a Chitty neighbourhood was probably set up around that temple, in the street known as Goldsmith Street.

+During the Second World War, the threat of Japanese soldiers rape against Chitty girls led Chitty families to let Eurasians, Chinese and full blooded Indians to marry Chitty girls and stop practicing endogamy.

 The traditional Chitty settlement is located at Kampung Tujuh along Jalan Gajah Berang, which is also inhabited by a small number of Chinese of Tamilian ancestry and Malays as well.
 Many of the Chitty have since found jobs in Singapore and other parts of Malaysia.

 The ethnic identity of the Chitty is nearly lost.
-As many of them are assimilating into the mainstream Indian, Chinese, and Malay ethnic communities culturally, this small but distinct group of people that has survived for centuries is now on the brink of extinction.
+As many of them are assimilating into the mainstream Indian, Chinese and Malay ethnic communities culturally, this small but distinct group of people that has survived for centuries is now on the brink of extinction.

 Exhibition of Peranakan Chitty history, antiques and culture can be seen at the Chitty Museum in Chitty Village, Melaka, Malaysia.
 Recently in 2013, there were controversies of development at the expense of demolishing part of Kampung Chitty, a historical and cultural village.
 A proposal to construct a condominium, a hotel and a road cutting through the village are seen as a threat affecting the residents and a temple built in 1827.